erickhun/blog/content/posts/explaining-blockchains-to-developers.md

 title = "Explaining blockchains to developers"
 +++

-_“Hey Eric!
-Did you know you can make some “internet money” if you let this software run on your computer?”_ a workmate told me.
-I’ve assumed it could be a kind of spyware/adware showing me ads and didn’t consider the idea further.
-Few months later, in October 2016, an ex-classmate  told me he made a good amount of money with that thing called “Ethereum”.
-I bought some Bitcoins and Ethereum after that.
-However, I absolutely understand nothing about it.
-Just thought “it’s magic internet money” and I could probably try my luck if I got some.
-The price of Ethereum was dropping a few days later and I forgot about it.
-Selective memory yes.

-A year later, on the train back from a holiday trip in Tainan, I saw the news about a cryptocurrency exchange.
-It rang a bell.
-“I think I’ve bought some “internet money” in that exchange”.
-I’ve logged in.
-Went to check how many tokens I had.
-I calculated the equivalent in USD.
-Calculated again, and again… “Impossible!”.
-My Bitcoin holding USD value increased 700% and Ethereum value 3500%! 🤯🤯

-What is this software ?
+What is a blockchain?
 How can it take so much in value?
-Even as a developer, it took me a few years to understand what a blockchain really is, how it is working.
-I’m still sometimes  confused about it, but will try to lay out what I understand about it from a developer point of view.
+Why are some people using it?
+Even as a developer, it took me a few years to understand what a blockchain really is, how it is working from inside out.
+I'll share here what I believe is a comprehensive explanation of what is a blockchain from a developer point of view.

 ## What is a blockchain?